-Technology Sources: Mathematics department policy recommends the TI-89 for this course.
+Technology Sources: The Mathematics department policy recommends the TI-89 for this course.
 The instructor will use the TI-89 in class.
 Mathematica software will also be used in this class.

-Course Outline:
+Course Contents:

-- 1. Differentiation
+- 1. Limits and Continuity

-- 2. The Interpretation of the Derivative
+- 2. Differentiation

-- 3. Applications Involving Maxima and Minima
+- 3. Applications of the Derivative

-- 4. Exponential and Logarithmic Functions
+- 4. Integration

-- 5. Integration and Its Application
+- 5. Applications of the Integral